pahiggins/graphql-lyrical/README.md

 # Lyrical-GraphQL
-Starter project from a GraphQL course on Udemy.com
+Project from a GraphQL course.